dalmahos64-bit/Marp-presentation/slides.md

 # Documentation Architecture
 **Contact:** 23f2003561@ds.study.iitm.ac.in

-This slide uses a background image via a Marp directive.
+This slide uses a background image loaded via a Marp directive.

 ---

 # Custom Styling Example

 <div class="custom-box">
 This is a **custom-styled box** using inline CSS.
-Perfect for info, warnings, or highlights.
+Perfect for notes, warnings, or key highlights.

 **Email:** 23f2003561@ds.study.iitm.ac.in
 </div>